 I have a love for all things outdoors, whether its hiking, camping, or riding my horses, I love to be outside.
 My true passion lies in my love of horses, I have been riding horses since I was 3 years old and have 2 horses of my own.
 Along with horses I love the rodeo and even spent a few years as a Rodeo queen.
 I am excited to be a part of the amazing team here at Colorado Cardiac as the office manager and look forward to gaining some new skills to become an instructor.

-Archer - Senior Barketing Manager
+Murphy - Senior Barketing Manager

 I tend to think of myself as a one man wolf pack.
 I love chewing on my favorite toy and farting while I take frequent naps.
 Sometimes life as a puppers is difficult but the frequent walks make up for it.
 So many new smells!
 My role model when i grow up is Sherlock Bones.